PennyLaneAI/plugin-test-matrix/README.md

 $ python compile.py
 ```

-This will autogenerate up to three workflow files, depending on the variable `which`:
+This will autogenerate up to four workflow files, depending on the variable `which`:

 * `.github/workflows/plugin-stable-stable.yml`
 * `.github/workflows/plugin-stable-latest.yml`
+* `.github/workflows/plugin-latest-stable.yml`
 * `.github/workflows/plugin-latest-latest.yml`

 Finally, make sure to add a row to the testing matrix above!